Fast and Efficient 2-bit LLM Inference on GPU: 2/4/16-bit in a Weight Matrix with Asynchronous Dequantization: Experimental Result

-We compare the inference cost (end-to-end speedup, runtime cost, and hardware cost) among our method, PyTorch, and GPTQ in various model families and model sizes in Table \ref{tab:llm cost}.
+We compare the inference cost (end-to-end speedup, runtime cost reduction, and total cost reduction) including 0.2\% sparse outliers among our method, PyTorch, and GPTQ in various model families and model sizes in Table \ref{tab:llm cost}.
 All results are normalized to PyTorch.
-In the Llama2 model family, our design achieves $1.14 \times \sim 1.74 \times$ end-to-end speedup and far outperforms other previous works (\textit{e.g.}, GPTQ\cite{gptq}) in terms of running cost reduction, reaching $2.19\times \sim 2.53 \times$ over the original model.
-Moreover, the hardware requirement is dramatically lowered in our design for all models in Table \ref{tab:llm cost}, bringing up to $2.70\times$ runtime cost reduction and $2.81\times$ hardware cost reduction.
+In the Llama2 model family, our design achieves $1.14 \times \sim 1.74 \times$ end-to-end speedup and far outperforms other previous works (\textit{e.g.}, GPTQ~\cite{gptq}) in terms of running cost reduction, reaching $2.19\times \sim 2.53 \times$ over the original model.
+The performance of Llama1 models is the same as Llama2 because they have the same model parameter.
+Moreover, the hardware requirement is dramatically lowered in our design for all models in Table \ref{tab:llm cost}, bringing up to $2.88\times$ runtime cost reduction and $2.44\times$ total cost reduction.
 The performance underscores the effectiveness of our design's optimizations and the practical utility of our approach tailored to optimize the inference and deployment of LLMs.